20 Liters Program Report – May 2018

-activities done in the month of May.
-Am encouraged by the commitment of church leaders and our volunteers to work together to serve their communities bring transformation.
-I have been also encouraged by the communities I visited during home visits that have taken ownership of our programs especially water program and have changed the lives of many families.
-The work of church volunteers continued to impressed me as they spend many days working on filters, assembling and building RWHS.
+Thank you for allowing me to share this narrative report of the activities accomplished in the month of May.
+This month, I feel encouraged by the commitment of church leaders and our volunteers to work together to serve their communities.
+Also, I am impressed by the communities that have taken ownership of our programs and as a result have changed the lives of many families.
+The work of church volunteers continued to impress me as they spend many days working on filters, assembling and building Rain Water Harvest Systems.
 May our good Lord continue to bless our overseas friends in your work and enable you to reach more people in this water project in many ways.

 In May, Water Project volunteers sifted and washed sand.
 This allowed them to distributed 28 Slow Sand filters to households in the Gashora sector, primarily in Biryogo cell.
 Also, volunteers prepared sand to be used in the coming months.

 In addition, volunteers built three Rain Water Harvest Systems on churches in Gashora and Mwogo.
 These systems were not part of the original plan.
 But we thank God for the contributions from local communities that made these additional systems possible.